vSzemkel/CppStuff/interviews/questions.md

 - after initialization it abstracts network connection with file-like handler

+### What is hash map

+- what is its name in STL implementation
+- main benefits and operation complexities

 ### Describe Lower Bound algorithm

 - is there any difference between using it with std::vector ans std::set?